 ARIA live regions, which let us control how and when browsers will inform the user about changes made to parts of the page, have a special role here.
 Live regions have obvious implications for screen readers and other audio-only contexts, but they will be important to providing a good user experience on HUD-driven devices like Google Glass and devices with more and smaller screens as well.
 Interactive, data-driven, realtime websites are increasingly common; those that don't prepare for a range of devices will be behind the curve.

 Users consider websites holistically, but browsers focus on only one element at a time.
 Careful management of focus is vital to the experience.
 On devices with small screens, it ensures the correct part of the screen is displayed after the user takes an action.
-On audio-only devices or devices with non-mouse, non-touch inputs, it may be the only thing that makes the experience usable at all.4.
-Media queries
+On audio-only devices or devices with non-mouse, non-touch inputs, it may be the only thing that makes the experience usable at all.

 Media queries are already a rising star, but right now we're barely scratching the surface.
 In addition to screen and viewport size, media queries can tell us a device's aspect ratio, colour capabilities, orientation (portrait vs landscape), whether it is progressive scan or interlaced, and more.
-Using these to their full potential can help control the experience on a range of devices far beyond just mobile, tablet, and desktop.5.
-Efficiency
+Using these to their full potential can help control the experience on a range of devices far beyond just mobile, tablet, and desktop.